 CWE-689: Permission Race Condition During Resource Copy

-Compound Element ID: 689
+Weakness ID: 689

-Abstraction: Base Structure: Composite
+Abstraction: Compound Structure: Composite

 The product, while copying or cloning a resource, does not set the resource's permissions or access control until the copy is complete, leaving the resource exposed to other spheres while the copy is taking place.

 This weakness has also occurred in some operating system utilities that perform copies of deeply nested directories containing a large number of files.

-Technical Impact: Read application
+Technical Impact: Read Application Data; Modify Application Data

 Database product creates files world-writable before initializing the setuid bits, leading to modification of executables.

 (where the weakness exists independent of other weaknesses)

 Under-studied.
 It seems likely that this weakness could occur in any situation in which a complex or large copy operation occurs, when the resource can be made available to other spheres as soon as it is created, but before its initialization is complete.